-Each selected Line Receiver (i.e., that routed to the clock and data recovery PLL) is simultaneously monitored for
+Each selected line receiver (that is routed to the clock and data recovery PLL) is simultaneously monitored for:

-- analog amplitude above amplitude level selected by SDASELx - transition density above the specified limit - range controls report the received data stream inside normal frequency range (±1500 ppm^[30]) - receive channel enabled - Presence of reference clock - ULCx is not asserted.
+- Analog amplitude above amplitude level selected by SDASELx - Transition density above the specified limit - Range controls report the received data stream inside normal frequency range (±1500 ppm) - Receive channel enabled - The presence of a reference clock - ULCx is not asserted.

-All of these conditions must be valid for the Signal Detect block to indicate a valid signal is present.
+All of these conditions must be valid for the signal detect block to indicate a valid signal is present.
 This status is presented on the LFIx (Link Fault Indicator) output associated with each receive channel, which changes synchronous to the selected receive interface clock.